nandac/pandoc-reader/README.md

 ## Usage

-This plugin converts Pandoc's Markdown into HTML 5.
-Conversion to formats other than HTML 5 will not be supported.
+This plugin only converts Pandoc's Markdown into HTML 5.
+Conversion to formats other than HTML 5 is not supported.

+Other flavors of Markdown are supported but requires the use of defaults file as described [here](https://github.com/nandac/pandoc-reader#method-two-using-pandoc-defaults-files).

 ### Specifying File Metadata